ShaneCDev/Wordlepy/README.md

 | 4 | When the users guess contained special characters and/or numbers it was taking a turn away from the user | I added a check and within that check I just negated the taking a turn away from the user |

 A bug that I found that I don't have time to fix is when the users guess contains a special character or number it is still printed out as if they are playing the game but it does not take a turn away from them.

+Another bug I found also is that if you enter a word with with the same letter occuring sometimes it won't print them out properly but I do not have time to fix it.

 ## Deployment & Local Development
 ### Deployment